aub-recruitment/Vibhor-Sharma-_-Frontend-Lead-Test/Architecture.md

 ## AI Tooling

-This project was developed with the assistance of an AI programming assistant.
+This project was developed with the assistance of Cursor IDE.
 The assistant helped with boilerplate code generation, debugging, and providing suggestions for implementation details.

+## Note for the evaluator

+- The design is not an exact replica of the Figma file provided, as dev mode was not available, which limited access to exact design specifications like font sizes.
+- The search and file directory functionalities were not implemented due to the lack of appropriate APIs and time constraints.